-Due to current unprecedented circumstances, pyramid meetings may be held remotely.
-These sessions provide up to date information with regards to transition, 'The SEND Information Report' and statutory requirements of SEND provision in school.
-Miss J Crossley then feeds back information to other school staff.
+The SENCo attends termly Pyramid meetings led by Learning Support Service.
+These sessions provide up to date information with regards to 'The SEND Information Report' and statutory requirements of SEND provision in school.
+She then feeds back information to other school staff.
 Changes to policy will be referred to the Headteacher and Governing Body.